antoinefalisse/opensimAD/README.md

   - Not all OpenSim models are supported:
     - Your model **should not have locked joints**.
 Please replace them with weld joints (locked joints would technically require having kinematic constraints, which is possible but makes the problem more complicated).
     - **Constraints will be ignored** (eg, coupling constraints).
+    - **SimmSplines are not support**, as their implementation in OpenSim is not really compatible with algorithmic differentiation.
+See how we replaced the splines of the [LaiArnold_modifed model](https://simtk.org/projects/model-high-flex) with polynoamials.
-  - OpenSimAD does not support all features of OpenSim.
-Make sure you verify what you are doing.
+  - OpenSimAD does not support all features of OpenSim. **Make sure you verify what you are doing**.
 We have only used OpenSimAD for specific applications.

+## Tutorial
+  - TODO: You can find here a tutorial describing how to generate a predictive simulation of walking.The tutorial describes all the steps required, including the use of OpenSimAD to general external functions for use when formulating the trajectory optimization problem underlying the predictve simulation.

 ## Citation
 Please cite this paper in your publications if OpenSimAD helps your research: